unixpickle/graphalicious/docs/CHUNK_VIEW.md

 # Overview & Terminology

 A *ChunkView* has an **inherent width** but no inherent height.
 A *ChunkView* can be drawn at any height.
-It is possible for a *ChunkView* to be horizontally **stretched**, in which case it is drawn at a width greater than its inherent width.
+The *ChunkView*'s inherent width acts as a lower bound for its actual width; a *ChunkView* will never be asked to squeeze itself to a width less than its inherent width.

 A *ChunkView* whose chunk contains every data point in the data set is called a **complete ChunkView**.
 Naturally, any *ChunkView* can be thought of as part of a wider (or equally wide) complete *ChunkView*.
-A *ChunkView*'s hypothetical distance from the leftmost and rightmost sides of its containing complete *ChunkView* are called its **left offset** and **right offset**, respectively.
+A *ChunkView*'s distance from the leftmost and rightmost sides of its containing complete *ChunkView* are called its **left offset** and **right offset**, respectively.
 It follows that the formula *left offset + right offset + inherent width* gives the inherent width of any *ChunkView*'s complete *ChunkView*.
 It also follows that the left offset and right offset of any complete *ChunkView* are both 0.

+A *ChunkView* can be **stretched** to a width greater than its inherent width.
+When this happens, the *ChunkView* is given a rectangle within a canvas called the **stretch viewport**.
+While being stretched, a *ChunkView* should draw itself as if its complete *ChunkView* were being stretched to fill the stretch viewport.
+If the stretched *ChunkView* is not complete, it probably won't utilize the entire stretch viewport but intsead only to a portion of it.
+This portion is known as the **utilized stretch viewport**, the horizontal range of pixels in which the stretched *ChunkView* draws itself.

 Animations are an important part of a *ChunkView*'s job.
 Any change to a *ChunkView*'s underlying chunk may trigger an animation.
 During an animation, a *ChunkView* repeatedly emits that its state has changed.
 For example, suppose a new data point is added to the *ChunkView*'s underlying chunk and the corresponding animation involves gradually widening the *ChunkView*.
 In this case, the *ChunkView* would change its inherent width in increments and emit these changes accordingly.